Wliubei/Multiple-Resolutionse/README.md

 In the configuration file, you can set the number of resolutions and whether to filter according to the parameters of the model.
 High_contributionn represents the index of the resolution that has been filtered.
 "Full" stands for all resolutions.
--When no screening is performed, screen = true, training is performed.After the first training, run eval.py.The index of the high resolution with the selected weight will be saved in the HighContribution.txt.
+- When no screening is performed, screen = true, training is performed.After the first training, run eval.py.The index of the high resolution with the selected weight will be saved in the HighContribution.txt.
--Copy the index in HighContribution.txt to "high_contribution" in the configuration file.screen = false.Use the optimal resolution combination to train again
+- Copy the index in HighContribution.txt to "high_contribution" in the configuration file.screen = false.Use the optimal resolution combination to train again

 ```
 "arch": {